nodemailer/haraka-plugin-wildduck/README.md

 ### Configuration

-WildDuck plugin expects MongoDB settings to be set.
+This plugin expects MongoDB settings to be set.
 By default, it uses unauthenticated localhost.
-If you need to use more specific settings then create your own configuration file
+If you need to use more specific settings then create your own configuration file:

 ```sh
 cp node_modules/haraka-plugin-wildduck/config/wildduck.ini config/wildduck.ini